Insurance for Home Health Professionals and Agencies in South Carolina

 BizInsure makes insurance easy for South Carolina Home Health Aides to find small-business protection.
 There are insurance options for home-health aide agencies in every state, so no matter where you live, whether it’s Charleston or Florence or Columbia or Sumter.

-Why would you want to become a South Carolina home health aid?
+Why should you become a home health aide in SC?

 South Carolina is home to many Home Health Aide positions.
 If you are interested in a career within healthcare, this is the perfect way to begin your career and make an impact on the Buckeye State’s patients.

-There are 30,440 home health aides and personal care aides in South Carolina, according to 2021 data from the Bureau of Labor Statistics.
+There are 29,210 home health aides and personal care aides in South Carolina, according to 2022 data from the Bureau of Labor Statistics.
 This number is likely to increase in the coming years.
 Between 2021 and 2031, the number of home health aides across the entire country is expected to grow by 25%.
-This is much faster than the average expected growth rate for all occupations, which is just 8%.

 Why do home healthcare providers need insurance in South Carolina?

 Home health aides provide assistance to the elderly, chronically ill, and those with disabilities.
 These patients are able to live in safety and comfort in their own homes by the services that you provide.
 You may also be subject to expensive lawsuits and liability claims.